Product Roundup

 If you take one thing away from this whole guide, let it be this: heat is everything when it comes to searing steak on an electric grill.
 Don’t get talked into a grill by its looks or its smart features if it can’t clear that 450–500°F threshold on the actual cooking surface.

-Best overall: The Ninja Woodfire Pro Connect XL is my top pick without much hesitation.
+The Ninja Woodfire Pro Connect XL is my top pick without much hesitation.
 It hits the highest heat of anything I tested, and the combination of the built-in probe and real wood smoke puts it a level above the rest.

-Best indoor option: The Ninja Sizzle Pro XL is the one I’d point you to if outdoor space isn’t in the cards.
+The Ninja Sizzle Pro XL is the one I’d point you to if outdoor space isn’t in the cards.
 It’s the rare indoor grill that gets hot enough to actually sear rather than just cook.

-Best outdoor option (for space and volume): The Char-Broil Edge Electric Grill earns its spot if you’re regularly cooking for a group and need a full-size cooking surface that doesn’t lose its nerve under a full load.
+The Char-Broil Edge Electric Grill earns its spot if you’re regularly cooking for a group and need a full-size cooking surface that doesn’t lose its nerve under a full load.

-Best value: The Hamilton Beach Indoor Searing Grill is the smart pick if steak is just one part of your weekly cooking rotation and you don’t want to spend big for it.
+The Hamilton Beach Indoor Searing Grill is the smart pick if steak is just one part of your weekly cooking rotation and you don’t want to spend big for it.